Things to Do in Cork with Kids: 2-Day Family Guide

 English Market

-Our kids also love wandering through the vibrant city markets of the world and we were excited to hear Cork has a particularly good one.
+Our kids love wandering through vibrant city markets, so we were excited to hear Cork has a particularly good one.
 Cork’s English Market sits on a site which has been home to a market since 1788.
 The current building was largely rebuilt in 1986 after a large fire, but the new construction was largely faithful to the original Victorian design.

 The English Market today is almost all food stands.
 Fruits and veggies are piled high in fun shapes to attract buyers, while the fishmongers seem to compete for the most interesting display.
 Kids always seem to enjoy the fish displays, with many types of fun and unusual fish, shrimp, squid, etc on display.
 In addition to all the food stalls, there are several places to buy food including sandwiches and sushi.